DMacMakes/dmacdocs/content/en/torrens/ise102/week11/index.md

 _hard:_ Add in teleporting, remove deadly walls.
 Game over: Offer option to play again.
 _advanced:_ Add second playmode, deadly walls.
 Pass as argument to playSnake.

+## A2 Slots marking

+Marking is basically complete and most results should go up tonight (in the hours after class).

 ## Assessment 3

 ## Last week's homework